 Preventing ministry failure is important in every part of the church.
 But it’s especially vital in children’s ministry.
 Read on to discover 10 common but costly mistakes—and how to avoid them.

-Have you ever heard the term “Unforced Error”?
+Have you heard the term unforced error?
 It’s often used in sports like tennis or basketball.
-An unforced error is a mistake made, a shot missed or a point lost that is entirely the result of the player’s own blunder.
-Usually referring to an easy shot in a non-pressure situation.
-Usually we call them mistakes.
-Here’s what we call them in kids ministry.
+An unforced error is a mistake, a missed shot, or a lost point that’s entirely the result of the player’s own blunder.
+It usually refers to an easy shot in a non-pressure situation.
+Typically, we call them mistakes.

-2. Neglecting your own faith.
-Have you ever been so busy doing ministry that you ran out of time to read your Bible, pray and attend church for yourself.
+Have you ever been so busy doing ministry that you ran out of time to read your Bible, pray, and attend worship?
 You cannot replace time with God with helping others and have a relationship with God.
 Neglecting your faith is the fastest path to burnout in ministry.
 Check out Five Spiritual Growth Tips & Why I Stopped Attending Church.

 3. Failing to care for or build a team.

 You can’t do it all yourself.
 If you try, you will limit what you can accomplish.
 You need a plan of how you’ll add new volunteers while appreciating and keeping your current team.
 The healthier the team, the healthier the ministry.
 Check out The One Thing That Saved My Ministry & 9 Steps to Adding Volunteers.